PythonOT/POT/README.md

 It provides the following solvers:

 * OT Network Flow solver for the linear program/ Earth Movers Distance [1].
-* Entropic regularization OT solver with Sinkhorn Knopp Algorithm [2] and stabilized version [9][10] with optional GPU implementation (required cudamat).
+* Entropic regularization OT solver with Sinkhorn Knopp Algorithm [2] and stabilized version [9][10] with optional GPU implementation (requires cudamat).
+* Non regularized Wasserstein barycenters [16] with LP solver.
 * Bregman projections for Wasserstein barycenter [3] and unmixing [4].
 * Optimal transport for domain adaptation with group lasso regularization [5]
 * Conditional gradient [6] and Generalized conditional gradient for regularized OT [7].